Erik Stolhanske

-Erik Stolhanske (born August 23, 1971) is an American actor, writer, producer and a member of the Broken Lizard comedy group.
-He is best known as “Officer Rabbit” from the cult-classic comedy Super Troopers (2001) and its sequel, Super Troopers 2 (2018).
+Erik J. Stolhanske (born August 23, 1968) is an American actor, writer, producer and a member of the Broken Lizard comedy group.
+He is best known as “Officer Rabbit” from the Super Troopers film series.

-As one of the five principal members of the Broken Lizard comedy troupe, he has starred in all of the group's films, including Beerfest (2006), The Slammin' Salmon (2009), Club Dread (2004), and Puddle Cruiser (1996).
+As one of the five principal members of the Broken Lizard comedy troupe, he has starred in all of the group's films, including Puddle Cruiser (1996), Club Dread (2004), Beerfest (2006), and The Slammin' Salmon (2009).
 Additionally, he has made cameo appearances in The Sweetest Thing (2002) and The Onion Movie (2008).
 On television, Stolhanske has appeared in HBO’s critically acclaimed series Curb Your Enthusiasm and Six Feet Under, as well as in the Comedy Central special Broken Lizard Stands Up.

 The Broken Lizard Group continues to develop new projects, including the much-anticipated Super Troopers 3 and Quasi, which was released on Hulu on April 20, 2023.

 Early life

 Stolhanske was born in Minneapolis, Minnesota, and has a multicultural background of Swedish, Norwegian, and Native American descent.

 He attended Colgate University and graduated with a Bachelor of Arts in English.
 After college, Stolhanske moved to New York City, where he studied acting at the William Esper Studio and trained under Wynn Handman at The American Place Theatre.